Lokeshsri11/Loki-Lofi-chill/README.md

 # Loki Lofi Website

 This project is a lofi music website built using React.js.
 It provides a soothing and relaxing experience for users who enjoy listening to lofi music.
 The website is designed to create a calming ambiance with its minimalistic and aesthetically pleasing interface.
-It also help in your making consistency in your studies
+It also help you making consistency in your studies